michael-chiang-dev5/ninja-react-tutorial/README.md

   * `[name, setName]` is an example of array destructuring that allows you to get multiple return values
   * `name` is the name of the variable
   * `setName` is a setter function that lets you assign `name` to a value.
 Whenever setName is called, it re-renders component

+### Video 9
+React Dev Tools is a plugin for firefox/chrome

+### Video 10
+Use the map function to display lists within component return